5 ways to get fit this year

 Get out of your house and get moving!
 Not sure what to do?
 Try ice skating at the Ed Meagher Arena, or join a pick-up game of shinny hockey, basketball or soccer during free time at one of Concordia’s athletic facilities.
 Le Gym offers classes for almost every fitness level and inclination, from spinning to belly dancing.
-Registration for winter sessions is now open.
+Registration for fall sessions is now open.

 “There's no reason not to be active,” says Daniel Roy, Le Gym’s manager.
 “Just playing a sport once or twice a week is a great way to stay in shape.”

 Even for certified fitness buffs, it’s important to switch things up.
 Do you normally stick to strength training?
 Sign up for kickboxing.